 When Mr Anderson talked about his pregnant wife prior to his and Bully's confrontation at Turning Point 2013, Bully outright started that he could still seriously harm her.
 Yikes.

 Subverted during Bully's following Heel-Face Turn the night Dixie Carter first came back to Impact after losing control of wrestling operations.
 At one point all that was in the ring was Bully, Dixie, and a table set up across the ring from them.
 He approached her as if he was gonna do it.
 Cue commercial break.
 When the show returned, she was walking through the back and confronted Magnus on her way out.
 It was all a Pseudo Crisis for Dixie, most likely because of Spike TV's rules against man-on-woman violence.
 Bully references this the following week.
-The storyline would gradually develop into Bully's quest to put Dixie through a table.
-He would eventually do so with the help of Devon.
+The storyline would gradually develop into Bully's quest to put Dixie through a table, which he eventually did with the help of Devon.

 They defeated Erika and Margaret for the HUSTLE super tag team championship belts.